How much will college cost?

 • If you just want the money back, you can withdraw the funds at any time.
 If funds are withdrawn for a purpose other than qualified higher education expenses, the earnings portion of the withdrawal is subject to federal and state taxes plus a 10% additional federal tax on earnings (known as the “Additional Tax”).
 See the Plan Description for more information and exceptions.

 • Effective January 1, 2024, Account owners may roll money from an Edvest 529 account to a Roth IRA for the benefit of the 529 plan account beneficiary without incurring federal income tax or penalties (state tax treatment varies).
-For the rollover to be treated as a non-taxable event, certain conditions apply as referenced in Am I eligible to rollover funds from my 529 plan account to a Roth IRA?
+For the rollover to be treated as a non-taxable event, certain conditions apply as referenced in Am I eligible to roll over funds from my 529 plan account to a Roth IRA?

 • Or you can always wait because the funds never expire, and often the choice to go to school is a delayed decision.
 So, if your child changes their mind down the road, your account will still be available.